Copper hydride: Production

-This slow decomposition also takes place underwater, however there are reports of the material becoming pyrophoric if dried.
+The material is pyrophoric if dried.

-A new synthesis method has been published in 2017 by Lousada et al. In this synthesis high purity CuH nanoparticles have been obtained from basic copper carbonate, CuCO_{3}·Cu(OH)_{2}.
-This method is faster and has a higher chemical yield than the copper sulfate based synthesis and produces nanoparticles of CuH with higher purity and a smaller size distribution.
-The obtained CuH can easily be converted to conducting thin films of Cu.
-These films are obtained by spraying the CuH nanoparticles in their synthesis medium into some insulating support.
-After drying, conducting Cu films protected by a layer of mixed copper oxides are spontaneously formed.
+High purity CuH nanoparticles can be obtained from basic copper carbonate, CuCO_{3}·Cu(OH)_{2}.
+This method is reportedly faster and produces a higher yield than the synthesis from copper sulfate.
+The obtained CuH can be converted to conducting thin films of Cu by spraying the CuH nanoparticles in their synthesis medium into some insulating support.
+After drying, conducting Cu films protected by a layer of mixed copper oxides are formed.

 Reductive sonication

 Copper hydride is also produced by reductive sonication.
-In this process, and hydrogen(•) react to produce copper hydride and oxonium according to the equation:
+In this process, and hydrogen(•) react to produce copper hydride and oxonium according to the proposed equation: